indico/indico-user-docs/docs/plugins/zoom.md

   the meeting.

 !!! warning
-    Please remember that in Zoom the same host cannot start several meetings in parallel !
+    Please remember that in Zoom the same host cannot start several meetings in parallel!

 * You may also assign a **Passcode** to your meeting, if you wish.
 Only people who have the passcode will be able to join your meeting.
 You can decide whether the passcode should be displayed **in the clear** on the Indico page